MV Princess Victoria

 To commemorate the 50th anniversary of the loss of the Princess Victoria a plaque bearing the names of all those who were lost with the Princess Victoria was unveiled on the memorial at Chaine Memorial Road.
 Dumfries and Galloway Council commemorated the 50th anniversary of the sinking of the MV Princess Victoria by presenting a specially commissioned boxed set of crystal glasses and matching coasters to the Mayor of Larne.

 Also to mark the 50th anniversary, Mr Gerben Bouma made a scale model of the MV Princess Victoria.
-This model was purchased by Larne Museum & Arts Centre with the aid of funding from the Northern Ireland Museums Council Specimen Purchase Fund.
+This model was purchased by Larne Borough Council with the aid of funding from the Northern Ireland Museums Council Specimen Purchase Fund.

 2008 – 55th Anniversary